It's our 40th Birthday! Take a look at our birthday offers page here

 Image

-Situated in south-eastern Europe on the Balkan Peninsula, Bulgaria is a beautiful mountainous country about half the size of the UK.
+Situated in south-eastern Europe on the Balkan Peninsula, Bulgaria is a beautiful mountainous country.
 Although perhaps best known for its Black Sea resorts, the real character of the country is to be found in its mountain regions.
-There are six very different ranges varying from gentle green slopes and forests with flower-strewn alpine meadows, to high, snow-covered peaks.
-The rugged Rila and Pirin mountains are the most spectacular of these and in the winter they are host to several ski resorts, whilst in the summertime they offer some of the finest hiking in Europe.
+There are six different ranges varying from gentle green slopes and forests with flower-strewn alpine meadows, to high, snow-covered peaks.
+The rugged Rila and Pirin mountains are the most spectacular of these and offer some of the finest hiking in Europe.

 Image